We explore Xero for tracking property expenses and how to combine it with industry-specific software to save landlords time and money.

 Digitise Receipts

-Use your phone to digitise receipts while our smart scan features auto-fill the expense details.
+Use your phone to digitise receipts while the smart scan feature auto-fills the expense details.

 Document Storage & Tenant Management

-Store important documents securely to our cloud server and easily manage tenant communications, track current and historical tenancies, and automated rent reminders.
+Store important documents securely to the cloud server and easily manage tenant communications, track current and historical tenancies, and automate rent reminders.

 Using property management-specific software like Landlord Studio will help you optimise the day-to-day management of your rentals.
-However, Xero is one of the worlds leading accounting software for a reason.
+However, Xero is one of the world’s leading accounting software packages for a reason.
 It’s an excellent solution for tracking your business’s income and expenses.

-Combining the two allows you to streamline your property management and gain a complete overview of both their personal finances and real estate accounts.
+Combining the two allows you to streamline your property management and gain a complete overview of both your personal finances and real estate accounts.

-The easiest way to use Landlord Studio with Xero is through our integration.
-This one-way integration enables an automatic flow of information to your Xero account, eliminating double entry and allowing users to make the most of both powerful software.
+The easiest way to use Landlord Studio with Xero is through the integration.
+This one-way integration enables an automatic flow of information to your Xero account, eliminating double entry and allowing users to make the most of both powerful software packages.
+(Note: historical transactions cannot be synced retrospectively through the integration — the sync begins once setup is complete and your categories are mapped.)

-Step 1: Set up your Xero account with your real estate chart of accounts, tracking categories, and bank accounts (find out more here).
+Step 1: Set up your Xero account with your real estate chart of accounts, tracking categories, and bank accounts.

 Step 5: Map your bank accounts and tracking categories.